 Mental well-being is a key part of one's overall health.
-Student Psychological Services at Loyola Marymount University offers a number of confidential services for undergraduate and graduate students, including individual, couples, group, crisis response and consultation.
+Student Psychological Services at Loyola Marymount University offers a number of confidential services for undergraduate and graduate students, including individual, couples, group, rapid response and consultation.

 Getting help can start with a free and confidential assessment available 24 hours a day, seven days a week.
 The brief screenings below may assist students to determine if they or someone they care about should connect with a mental health professional.
 These screenings are educational, not diagnostic.

 Take one of the online, anonymous self-assessments below:

 Questions about the self-assessments?
 Call Student Psychological Services at (310) 338-2868.

 Individual therapy is a collaborative process between therapist and client that aims to facilitate change and improve emotional well-being.
 Many students become more self-aware and gain an understanding of how one's surroundings and experiences may influence behavior.

 Group therapy provides a space for discussing shared concerns and experiences leading to personal growth.
 Many groups target a specific concern, for example, anxiety and how to increase one's coping strategies and gain new perspectives.

 Couples & Marital Therapy

 Couples therapy is used to explore relationship patterns, decrease couple distress and explore the couple's relationship through problem solving, better communication and shared responsibility.